codeparkhouston/minecraft-pi-class/recipe-cards/01-teleport.md

 ![title cover](/images/covers/1.png)
 # Teleport

 Programming with Python on the Raspberry Pi is a powerful and fun way to modify Minecraft games.

-With a few lines of code you can take control of the player and the every block in the world.
+With a few lines of code you can take control of the player and the every block in the world!

 In this first worksheet you will use some basics of Python programming with Minecraft Pi.
 You’ll learn how to teleport the player to a new position on the map using variables in Python.